openbpm-platform/openbpm-control/docker-compose/README.md

    cd docker-compose
    ```
 5. Execute the following commands:
-     - **OpenBPM Control only:** If you want to run OpenBPM Control without the Camunda 7 engine, use:
+     - **Flowset Control only:** If you want to run Flowset Control without the Camunda 7 engine, use:
         ```shell
         docker compose -f docker-compose-core.yaml up -d
         ```
         To check container statuses:
         ```shell
-        docker container ls -f "name=openbpm-control-app" -f "name=openbpm-control-database"
+        docker container ls -f "name=flowset-control-app" -f "name=flowset-control-database"
         ```
-    - **OpenBPM Control + external Camunda 7:** If you want to run not only OpenBPM Control, but also the Camunda 7 engine, use
+    - **Flowset Control + external Camunda 7:** If you want to run not only Flowset Control, but also the Camunda 7 engine, use
       ```shell
       docker compose -f docker-compose-full.yaml up -d
       ```
       To check container statuses:
       ```shell
-      docker container ls -f "name=openbpm-control-app" -f "name=openbpm-control-database" -f "name=camunda7-bpm-platform" -f "name=camunda7-bpm-platform-database"
+      docker container ls -f "name=flowset-control-app" -f "name=flowset-control-database" -f "name=camunda7-bpm-platform" -f "name=camunda7-bpm-platform-database"
       ```
-6. Open OpenBPM Control in your browser using the link [http://localhost:8081](http://localhost:8081) and login as `admin/admin`.
+6. Open Flowset Control in your browser using the link [http://localhost:8081](http://localhost:8081) and login as `admin/admin`.
 7. Configure your first connection to the Camunda 7 engine.

    If you are running Camunda 7 using `docker-compose-full.yaml`, enter the following data: